 The Sardine Run, Protea Banks, KwaZulu Natal

 If you find yourselves visiting South Africa during the months of June to July, then the annual Sardine Run is an experience like none-other.
 Throughout these months, huge schools of sardine migrate from the colder waters surrounding Cape Town, to the slightly warmer waters of KwaZulu Natal, in order to birth their young.
 It certainly is Mother Nature at its finest.
 With these huge numbers of sardines, comes larger fish and predators.
-If you get to see this spectacular occurrence, you may also get to see dolphins, sharks, whales and even cape gannets, feasting on this moving smorgasbord.
+If you get to see this spectacular occurrence, you may also get to see dolphins, sharks, whales, and even cape gannets, feasting on this moving smorgasbord.

-If you don’t manage to make it to South Africa at this time, Protea Banks provides an amazing site to see, even without the migration of thousands of sardines.
+If you don’t manage to make it to South Africa at this time, Protea Banks provides an amazing sight to see, even without the migration of thousands of sardines.
 Protea Banks is situated approximately 100miles south of Durban and is located 5miles off Shelly Beach.
 This site is a petrified sand dune, which provides a stunning underwater landscape to explore.

 Aliwal Shoal, KwaZulu Natal

 Aliwal Shoal is one of South Africa’s ‘signature dives’ and is recognized as one of the top dive sites found throughout the world and it’s not hard to see why.
 If you want to see sharks, then Raggie Cave and Shark Alley are the dive sites for you.
-Famed for their unbelievable shark sightings, expect to see tiger sharks, ragged-tooth sharks and even hammerheads.
-Located approximately 31 miles south of Durban, close to the town of Umkomaas, on KwaZulu Natal’s southern coastline, this stunning 80,00 year old sandstone reef became a heavily protected area in 2005.
+Famed for their unbelievable shark sightings, expect to see tiger sharks, ragged-tooth sharks, and even hammerheads.
+Located approximately 31 miles south of Durban, close to the town of Umkomaas, on KwaZulu Natal’s southern coastline, this stunning 80,00-year-old sandstone reef became a heavily protected area in 2005.
 The Shoal runs in a north to south direction and due to the lovely warm waters, visibility is usually excellent.